Pitching your press release a line-by-line email guide

 I should add that many successful press officers take a very different approach to press release pitches.
 There is plenty of room for creativity – after all, your ultimate goal is catching a journalist’s imagination and there are a million different ways of doing that.

-So now you know how to pitch the perfect press release, what about actually writing the perfect press release?
-Lucky for you, we explain how in this blog.
+So now you know how to pitch the perfect press release, what about the release itself?
+Learn how to write the perfect press release.

-You can also download our free press release template by popping your details in the form below:
+Get our free press release template sent straight to your email, just complete the form below: